DataSF/draft-publishing-standards/basemap/street-centerline-and-intersection-identifiers.md

 # Street Centerlines and Nodes

 ## Definition
-* Street centerlines are lines that represent street segments
+* Street centerlines are lines that represent a network of streets
   * They are aligned generally to the center of a street
   * They have no width and are meant to model the street network, not the extent of the surface
 * Street nodes are the endpoints of a street centerline